 It’s extremely difficult to “teach” that type of skill with online videos or written guides; it just requires practice.

-On the modeling/valuation side, most of what you do in Restructuring consists of “credit analysis” and “debt vs. equity analysis,” and we do cover those topics in the Financial Modeling Mastery course, as well as in the IB Interview Guide.
+On the modeling/valuation side, most of what you do in Restructuring consists of “credit analysis” and “debt vs. equity analysis,” and we do cover those topics in the Advanced Financial Modeling course and the IB Interview Guide: